Alfresco/docs-alfresco/content-services/latest/admin/multi-tenancy.md

 The multi-tenancy feature is pre-configured out-of-the-box, although it is not enabled by default.

-When you install Alfresco Content Services, multi-tenancy is disabled.
+When you install Content Services, multi-tenancy is disabled.
 The multi-tenancy feature is automatically enabled when the first tenant is created.

 >**Note:** Only an Administrator user can create tenants.